Psidium cattleyanum: Uses

 The whole fruit can be eaten as both the thin skin and juicy interior are soft and tasty.
-It can also be used to make jam.
+It can also be used to make jam and juices.
 The skin is often removed for a sweeter flavour.
 The seeds are small and white in colour.
 Its leaves may be brewed for tea.
 The wood of the tree is hard, compact, durable, and resistant, and is used for lathe work, tool handles, charcoal, and firewood.
 The plant is indispensable for mixed planting in reforestation of reclaimed and protected areas in Brazil.